 (7) Install the wheel, tire and drum assembly.
-Adjust the front wheel bearings.
+Adjust the front wheel bearing (See Group 22, "Wheels, Bearings and Tires").

-7. UPPER BALL JOINTS
+6. UPPER BALL JOINTS

 - (1) Place a jack under the lower control arm as close to the wheel as possible.
 Raise the wheel off the floor. - (2) Remove the wheel and tire assembly. - (3) Remove the upper and lower ball joint stud nuts.
 Slide Tool C-3564 down over the lower stud until the tool rests on the steering knuckle.
-Turn the threaded portion of the tool locking it securely against the upper stud (Fig. 7).
+Turn the threaded portion of the tool locking it securely against the upper stud (Fig. 6).
 Spread the tool enough to place the upper stud under pressure, then strike the steering knuckle sharply with a hammer to loosen the stud.
-Do not attempt to force the stud out of the knuckle with the tool alone.
+Do not attempt to force the stud out of the knuckle with the tool alone. - (4) Remove the tool, then disengage the ball joint from the knuckle. - (5) Using Tool C-3560 for Models VC-1, VC-2 and VC-3 or Tool C-3561 for VY-1 (Fig. 7) unscrew the ball joint from the upper control arm.